A potelyt.com – Photography & Imaging Resources

 • More heavily discounted: Has been around for much longer (launched in June 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (11 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7R II is the clear winner of the contest (15 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic LX100 II and the Sony A7R II place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.